Ntfy

 Main features

-- Subscribe from web, mobile apps, CLI or API clients.
+PUTorPOSTrequests. - Subscribe to a topic from the web, a mobile app, a CLI client or an API.

 How the service works